Updated: Sep 5

 Anti-inflammatory oils .
 CBD oil, ghee, MCT oil, omega foods.

-Time your workout to have leftover minutes for a mini nap or "savasana" where you lie still, breathe deep and allow the energy you just cultivated during your workout to pulse through your body.
+Include a mini deep-breathing nap or "savasana" where you lie still on your back or stomach and allow the energy you just cultivated during your workout to pulse through your body.
 This is a time of healing and detoxification.

 Epsom salt baths.
 These reset the acidity in our muscle tissue.
 They will calm nervous system, prevent cramping and reduce inflammation in injury.